- 5 updates

-Care home owners will be forced to prove they are financially stable to avoid a second Southern Cross-style collapse, officials said.
+Care home operators will be forced to prove they are financially viable under new plans revealed today.

 The Care and Support Minister Norman Lamb has said that the Care Quality Commission (CQC) will implement a "tough series of checks" on the largest care companies - including those that provide care in people's own homes.